freeCodeCamp/guide/src/pages/visual-design/color-theory/index.md

 ### Color Wheel or Color Picker

 A color wheel or picker is a tool used by designers to specify or locate color.
-Color wheels can include a color spectrum or they can be organized by a defined categories of light, such as brightness and hue.
+Color pickers may include a color spectrum or they may be organized by defined categories of light, such as brightness and hue.

 **Primary Colors:**